Bill Murray: 2020–present

-Other work
+Other ventures

 Murray is a partner with his brothers in Murray Bros.
 Caddy Shack, a restaurant with two locations.
 In 2001, they opened a location at the World Golf Village near St. Augustine, Florida.
 The second location opened in 2018, inside the Crowne Plaza Rosemont Hotel near the O'Hare International Airport.
 In 1978, Murray appeared in two at-bats for the Grays Harbor Loggers Minor League Baseball team, credited with one hit and a lifetime batting average of .500.

-He is a part-owner of the St. Paul Saints, a Minor League Baseball team of the International League and the Triple-A affiliate of the Minnesota Twins.
-Bill occasionally travels to Saint Paul, Minnesota to watch the team's games.
-He also owns part of the Charleston RiverDogs, the Hudson Valley Renegades, and the Brockton Rox.
+He founded and was part-owner of the St. Paul Saints, a Minor League Baseball team of the International League and the Triple-A affiliate of the Minnesota Twins.
+Bill occasionally traveled to Saint Paul, Minnesota to watch the team's games.
+Murray sold his interest in the Saints in 2023.
+As part of the Goldklang Group, he owns or owned part of the Charleston RiverDogs, the Hudson Valley Renegades, and the Brockton Rox.
 He has invested in a number of other minor league teams in the past, including the Utica Blue Sox, the Fort Myers Miracle, the Salt Lake Sting (APSL), the Catskill Cougars, and the Salt Lake City Trappers.
-In 2012 he was inducted into the South Atlantic League Hall of Fame for his ownership and investment activities in the league.
+In 2012, he was inducted into the South Atlantic League Hall of Fame for his ownership and investment activities in the league.

 On his birthday in 2016, Murray, along with his brother Joel, launched an apparel brand called William Murray Golf.
 In 2017, Murray recorded a studio album entitled New Worlds featuring singing and literary recitations with classical musicians.
 The album was released on vinyl, CD and digital through Verve Records.
 In 2022, Murray recited poetry and sang with the cellist Jan Vogler, in a recorded production of New Worlds: The Cradle of Civilization, which was released in cinemas.

 Public image

 Murray's popularity has been such that he holds an iconic status in American popular culture.
 Murray's eccentric style of comedy, both on-screen and in his personal life, has caused him to be seen as a folk hero to many making him a significant meme in various media including books and the Internet.
 In 2016 he was awarded the Mark Twain Prize for American Humor by the Kennedy Center.
+Roger Ebert writes that "The Murray persona has become familiar without becoming tiring: The world is too much with him, he is a little smarter than everyone else, he has a detached melancholy, he is deeply suspicious of joy, he sees sincerity as a weapon that can be used against him, and yet he conceals emotional needs.
+He is Hamlet in a sitcom world."
+Whilst declaring him an ideal Beckettian actor, perfectly suited for Waiting for Godot, theatre scholar Octavian Saiu - who hosted a special dialogue with Murray and Peter Bradshaw in 2025 - spoke about Murray's incredible ability to not only make people around him look good, but to “bring out the light in them”.